 Seasonal Considerations

 Time of year can have a significant effect on how well your mailers perform.
-Here’s a month-by-month snapshot of how seasonal trends could influence engagement:
+Referring to a direct mail calendar is the best way to ensure you don't miss key shopping dates.
+Here’s a snapshot of how seasonal trends influence engagement:

-• June–August: Summer months can be hit or miss.
+- June–August: Summer months can be hit or miss.
 While some audiences check out for holidays, others have more leisure time to engage.
+Recent studies show that physical mail engagement remains resilient even during holiday periods because the letterbox is less cluttered.

 Best Days of the Week to Deliver Mail